toninofilip/entra-id-app-tester/README.md

 🔗 **[Live Demo](https://appconfig.app)**

 ## 📩 Get In Touch
-For questions or early access, contact us: [Contact Us](https://appconfig.app/contact)
+For questions or early access, contact us: (https://appconfig.app/contact)

 ## ⚠️ Disclaimer
 This tool is **not affiliated with or endorsed by Microsoft**.
 "Entra ID" is a trademark of Microsoft Corporation.